dint-dev/cryptography/cryptography/README.md

   * The APIs generally include both _asynchronous_ and _synchronous_ methods.
 For instance, you can calculate a SHA-256 hash with `sha256.hash(bytes)` or `sha256.hashSync(bytes)`.
-We recommend that you use asynchronous methods because they are able to take advantage of asynchronous platform APIs such as _Web Cryptography API_.
+We recommend that you use asynchronous methods because they are able to take advantage of asynchronous platform APIs such as _Web Cryptography API_, which can be much faster and more likely to be constant-time.

 ## Available algorithms
 ### Key exchange algorithms